NonstickAtom972/Grammer2/docs/tutorials/drawing.md

 the text coordinates to the upper-left, (0,0).
 Alternatively, you can specify a graphics buffer to erase, for example: `ClrDrawG-T'` would clear the buffer that `G-T'` points to (typically used as a back buffer for grayscale).

+## ClrHome
+This clears the home screen buffer and resets the cursor coordinates.
+This isn't really useful in Grammer as the homescreen is essentially unused, but it's good for aesthetics and advanced users users.

+## Shade(
+This sets the contrast to a value from 0 to 39.
+24 is normal.
+An example is `Shade(30`.

+*Note: I am aware that the LCD actually offers 64 different shades, however, I deferred to the OS conventions.
+Why I did this is beyond me, but it's too late to change it.*

 ## Text(
 There are many different methods for drawing text in Grammer.